 Organize a Game NightFor something a little more fun, consider offering your residents a virtual game night.
 For a healthy dose of competition, consider a “Building Idol” singing competition among residents, a digital version of Scattergories, virtual trivia or bingo.
 The possibilities are endless!

 Plan Outdoor & Pop-Up EventsWhile the weather is still pleasant, your board may want to consider hosting an outdoor event or a temporary pop-up vendor.
-Both of these activations are fairly easy to coordinate and can be custom-tailored to fit the demographic of your building and the property’s available area.
+Both of these activations are fairly easy to coordinate and can be custom-tailored to fit the demographic of your community's available area.

-Summer-friendly ideas might include a Popsicle stand or an ice cream truck at the building, grab-and-go arts and craft packages for children, a “Cinco de Septiembre” margarita bar, a food truck parade and more.
-To keep the attendees safe, consider signage that encourages six feet of social distancing.
+Summer-friendly ideas might include a popsicle stand or an ice cream truck at the building, grab-and-go arts and craft packages for children, a “Cinco de Septiembre” margarita bar, a food truck parade and more.
+To help best prepare for these events, consider having community residents sign up in advance.
 The board can also assign timeslots for each individual floor or unit to visit the pop-up to help mitigate the flow of attendees.